Jo5629/jo5629-lifesteal-mod/README.md

 - When a player goes to zero hearts, the player is banned from the server.
 - You can withdraw hearts using the  `/withdraw [<hearts>]` command.
   - The command requires the `withdraw` privilege.
+- Combat Mode
+  - If Player A punches Player B, Player B will enter combat mode.
+  - If Player B dies and is in combat mode, Player A will receive the heart.
+  - If combat logging is enabled, Player B leaves the game, and Player B is in combat mode, Player B will lose the heart and Player A will receive it.
 - You can bring a banned player back through using a revive lantern.
 - Depending on the game, hearts and revive lanterns are craftable.
 - **Some functionality will be disabled if `enable_damage` is disabled or not found.**